alexdevero/alex-devero-blog/blog-archives/archive-18/29-04-19--es6-and-beyond-writing-modern-javascript-pt6.md

 }).then(foo => {
   // Do something
   console.log(foo)

+  // Return the value so you can use it in the next then() return newValue
 }).then(bar => {
   console.log(bar)

+  // Return the value so you can use it in the next then() return newValue
 }).then(bazz => {
   console.log(bazz)

+  // Return the value so you can use it in the next then() return newValue
 }).catch((error) => {
   console.log(error)
 })